intellistream/AllianceDB/docs/AllianceDB.md

 3. `n`: number of threads, $n > 0$.
 4. `e`:  step size,  generate number of tuples at each step, all tuples in the same step have the same timestamp, $e > 0$.
 5. `l`: interval of each step,  [0, window_size], (0 means batch operation).
-6. `d`: distribution of key-field, [0 - unique, 1 - nonunique, 2 - zipf].
+6. `d`: distribution of key-field, [0 - unique, 2 - zipf].
+7. `z` : configure key-filed zipf distribution.
+8. `D`: distribution of ts-field, [0 - unique,  2 - zipf].
-7. `Z`: configure key-field zipf distribution.  zipf factor of zipf distribution should be configured, range [0,1]
+7. `Z`: configure ts-field zipf distribution.  zipf factor of zipf distribution should be configured, range [0,1]

 num_tuples = (window_size / interval) * step_size;